The Woodlands Contested Divorce Attorneys

 - Paternity Issues:Â A party may try to avoid paying child support by claiming a child is not theirs.
 A court can help solve this problem by ordering DNA tests to determine paternity.

 At BB Law Group PLLC, we recognize that going through a contested divorce can be a long and tedious process, filled with efforts of manipulation, intimidation, and overreaching.
 Having skilled representation from an experienced Woodlands contested divorce attorney from BB Law Group PLLC can be highly beneficial to the outcome of your case.
-Additionally, having an attorney to negotiate on your behalf can help alleviate some of your stresses during the contested divorce process by shielding you from the need to communicate directly with your former spouse.
+An attorney can negotiate on your behalf during divorce, reducing stress.

 Contact Us

 Whatever issue is plaguing your divorce and making it hard to complete the process, The Woodlands divorce lawyers of BB Law Group PLLC are here to help.
-While our experienced attorneys are skilled in negotiating and mediation, they are also practiced litigators who can vigorously represent you during a court proceeding.
-Whatever your needs, our seasoned Woodlands contested divorce attorneys at BB Law Group PLLC will fight to ensure that your rights are preserved and you are awarded what you deserve.
+Our attorneys are skilled in negotiating, mediation, and litigation, representing you in court proceedings.
+Woodlands contested divorce attorneys at BB Law Group PLLC will fight to ensure that your rights are preserved and you are awarded what you deserve.
 To learn more about how we can help you through your contested divorce, please give us a call at (832) 534-2589.